gcapes/git-course/02-local.md

 > ## Learning objectives {.objectives}
 > * Know how to set up a new Git repository
 > * Understand how to start tracking files
+> * Understand what makes a good commit message
 > * Be able to view history of changes and differences between commits
 > * Understand how and when to use tags to label commits